I Need Staff - Inclusion in Employment Project

 Finding and retaining the right staff is essential for every successful business.
 A person with a disability often has the capability and loyalty required but is overlooked.
 A number of our CBC members across different sectors already benefit from employing people with a disability in a wide variety of roles.
 This project aims to increase that number.
 Employing people with disability ensures that your team best reflects the community in which it operates.
 Like all employees, people with disability bring a range of skills, talents and abilities to the workplace.
 They work in all sorts of jobs, with many holding tertiary or trade qualifications.
 Numerous studies** have shown employees and customers are more loyal to organisations that demonstrate they value diversity and inclusion and that their workforce reflects the community as a whole.
 Increasingly, evidence of inclusion is being taken into consideration when awarding contracts and tenders.
 Having employees with disability can help you to understand what your customers or clients with disability may need and give you an edge over your competitors.
 In addition, a workforce that reflects the diversity of the wider community is likely to lead to greater customer loyalty and satisfaction.

-The Inclusion in Employment Project supports business to business engagement, by bringing together business leaders with experience in employing people with disability and businesses seeking new employees who may not have considered people with disability.
-The first peer to peer information session will be held at the Canberra Business Chamber on Thursday 19 April between 8.00am and 9.00am.
-The session will give you an opportunity to learn about the many positive outcomes that come from employing a person with disability.
+You’re invited to attend an information session to learn more about employing a person with disability.
+The session will give you an opportunity to see the many positive outcomes that result from employing a person with disability.
 You will also meet fellow Canberra Business Chamber members who are already doing this.

 Did you know:

-- Use the information, stories and video on this page to help you gain a greater understanding of employing a person with disability; and
+- Use the information, stories and video on this page to help you gain a greater understanding of employing a person with disability

 |Do people with disability take more sick leave?||NO